Recently updated on October 20th, 2025 at 06:30 pm

 11. Parc de Belleville & Parc des Buttes-Chaumont

 If you’re looking for amazing views over Paris and its famous monuments without the crowds, head to Parc de Belleville.
 Once you’ve soaked up the sights, take a short walk to Parc des Buttes-Chaumont.
-Created by Napolean III, this leafy English-style park is a beautiful place to relax in greenery.
-You can also walk the 207-foot long suspension bridge to an island where you’ll find the Temple de la Sybille.
+Created by Napoleon III, this leafy English-style park is a beautiful place to relax in greenery.
+You can also walk the 207-foot-long suspension bridge to an island where you’ll find the Temple de la Sybille.

 Where to find it: 47 Rue des Couronnes; 20th arrondissement.